Support & Help

 Pronunciation of 'Erythrina'

-The word 'Erythrina' refers to a genus of flowering plants in the pea family, known for their bright red flowers.
-It is pronounced as 'eh-rih-THRYE-nuh' or 'eh-rih-THREE-nuh' in English.
+The word 'Erythrina' refers to a genus of flowering plants in the pea family, Fabaceae, commonly known as coral trees.
+It is pronounced as /ˌɛrɪˈθraɪnə/ or /ˌɛrɪˈθriːnə/ in English, with slight variations depending on regional accents.

 Word Origin